GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

               101-ox:
                 external: true

-    3. For multi hosts setup using Kubernetes, put the contents of `101-ox.ldif` into ConfigMaps:
+    1. For a multi-hosts setup using Kubernetes, put the contents of `101-ox.ldif` into ConfigMaps:

             kubectl create cm opendj-schema --from-file=/path/to/101-ox.ldif